DEFENSE BASE ACT INSURANCE COVERAGE LAWYERS

 Defense Base Act Eligibility

 Federal law mandates that U.S. government contractors provide workers’ compensation insurance for employees who are injured or killed overseas.
 By law, the following employees should be covered by the DBA:

-- employees who work outside of the United States on projects funded by the federal government under the provisions of the Mutual Security Act of 1954 that provide for the sale of military equipment or services to American allies; or
+- Employees who work outside of the United States on projects funded by the federal government under the provisions of the Mutual Security Act of 1954 that provide for the sale of military equipment or services to American allies

 Choosing a Doctor Under the Defense Base Act